 Minor sets sail for the Suerte, a tributary of the Tortuguero River, another of several rivers that flow from the Cordillera Central towards the Caribbean coast of Costa Rica and that flood vast areas in its path, as is the case of the de Caño Negro, further west.

-Folding the hook of an Isla Quatro Esquinas, we left a passenger in the village of Tortuguero.
-We went back up the channel parallel to that of Laguna da Providência until, about the scheduled time, we anchored at Laguna Lodge.
+We went back up the channel parallel to that of Laguna da Providência until, at the scheduled time, we anchored at Laguna Lodge.

-Laguna Lodge, between the Tortuguero Canals and the Caribbean Sea
+Laguna Lodge, between the Canals of Tortuguero National Park and the Caribbean Sea

 There we settled, between the last channel of the trip and the Caribbean Sea and, as soon as we went out onto the porch of our room, we were already in contact with the surrounding fauna.